 \subsection{Hub-aligned \texorpdfstring{$AB-BA-CC$}{AB-BA-CC} stacking}

-In this Section, we provide the details of calculations of the conductivity for the hub-aligned $AB-BA-CC$ stacking.
+In this section, we provide the details of calculations of the conductivity for the effective model of the hub-aligned $AB-BA-CC$ stacking.
 We use the abbreviated effective Hamiltonian given in Eq.~(\ref{Model-effective-hub-Heff}) and focus on the contribution of a single $K$ point.
 We have the following components of the velocity matrix: